Knew Health • March 27, 2018

 Extremely high levels of CRP are common in acute infections.
 That's why we need a more highly sensitive assessment of CRP at lower levels to detect chronic (vs. acute) inflammation.

-Sustained, even moderate elevation in this inflammatory lab marker gives keen predictive insights into your present and long-term risk factors for developing autoimmune disease, heart disease, and stroke.
+Sustained, even moderate elevation in this inflammatory blood marker gives keen predictive insights into your present and long-term risk factors for developing autoimmune disease, heart disease, and stroke.

 What are the Optimal/Functional Levels of hsCRP?